Wasala/organizer/file_organization_decider_agent/prompt.md

 ## Output Requirements

-* When you are ≥ 90 % confident, reply with **only** the relative path (under the configured target root) followed by the proposed filename, e.g. `Projects/2024/LaunchPlan/launch_notes_v02.docx`.
+* When you are ≥90% confident, reply with **only** the relative path (under the configured target root) followed by the proposed filename, e.g. `Projects/2024/LaunchPlan/launch_notes_v02.docx`.
 * For deletion candidates, still reply with the full relative path that points to the designated deletion-review staging folder and final filename.
-* If you encounter an error, missing context, conflicting rules, or confidence < 90 %, respond with a short explanation wrapped in square brackets, e.g. `[missing folder instructions for anchor root]`.
+* If you encounter an error, missing context, conflicting rules, or confidence <90%, respond with a short explanation wrapped in square brackets, e.g. `[missing folder instructions for anchor root]`.
 * Do not include any other words, markdown, or formatting outside these rules.
+Your output must be only full path to the file that is being asked to analyzed, or [error message or request for human]

 ---

 ## Additional Guidance

 * When parsing notes, treat each JSON line independently; prefer the newest entries (topmost).
 Key fields include `Kind`, `ProposedFolderPath`, `ProposedFilename`, `DeletionCandidate`, `RedownloadSource`, `Confidence`, and `ReviewNeeded`.
-* For new folder proposals, keep depth ≤ 3 levels and align with user naming conventions.
+* Very important: For new folder proposals, keep depth ≤ 3 levels and align with user naming conventions.
+NO NEED TO FORCE 3 LEVELS all the time.
+It can be 2 levels, 1 level or 4 levels or 5.
+Avergage is 3.
+Don't force unrelated files into same higher level folder.
+Go to lower level hirarachy and second level and that's totally fine.
-* If planner recommendations conflict with existing planned destinations, resolve the tension using precedence; if uncertainty remains above 10 %, output a bracketed explanation for human review.
+* If planner recommendations conflict with existing planned destinations, resolve the tension using precedence; if uncertainty remains above 10%, output a bracketed explanation for human review.
 * Double-check extensions and dates; convert shorthand dates to `YYYY-MM-DD` format if the rules require it.
 * Do not move or rename files yourself—your role is to decide and output the plan.